 H.K.: Everyone can and should overcome them.
 In the Executive Board we do the same thing and actively look for opinions.
 We call one of the measures “Executive Board on Tour.”
 We regularly visit the plants and listen carefully to what the employees have to say: What preoccupies the people in assembly?
 What’s the mood like?
 Where can we make things better?
 Listening demonstrates appreciation.
 We want to take part in water cooler chat.
 I’ve been working at Hansgrohe for 25 years and many still call me Hans Jürgen.
 So don’t be afraid of contact.
 And if at some point I don’t have time, everyone has my e-mail address.
 I’ve experienced it myself with Klaus Grohe.
 I’ve always appreciated his candor.

 K.G.: Well, I’ve always been a very open person and have never had to adjust in that sense.
 That may have been unusual in the late 1960s, but you’ll find a certain amount of familiarity everywhere these days.
 And, still, you can be professional.

 What's being done for employees in terms of sustainability?

-HKa: A lot.
+H.K.: A lot.
 For example, many come to work in Schiltach and Offenburg from the surrounding areas.
 We support them with a pass for public transportation.
 Employees thus reduce their fuel consumption, help to protect the environment, and don’t require a parking space.
 Another project with benefits for the employees and the company is our Hansgrohe Campus.
 Anyone can attend and prepare for the future.
-There are six faculties: Innovation, Strategy, Digital, Production, Management, and Sales.
+There are six faculties: Strategy & Innovation, Employees & Management, Sales, Digital, Brand and Efficiency.
 Individuals can thus develop on a personal basis and improve their career prospects over the long term.
 The newly gained knowledge and employee networking are good for the company, too.

 What's one of Hansgrohe's sustainable strenghts?